alexa/ask-sdk-controls/doc/userGuide.md

 as a sequence of phases:

 1. **_Initialization phase_**: Constructs a tree of controls and deserializes their state.
-2. **_'Can Handle' phase_**: Determines a specific chain of controls in the tree that will handle the input.
+2. **_CanHandle phase_**: Determines a specific chain of controls in the tree that will handle the input.
-3. **_Handle phase_**: Walks the handling chain to make state updates, call business functions, and produce results for the user.
+3. **_Handle phase_**: Walks the handling chain to make state updates, call business functions, and produces results for the user.
 4. **_Initiative phase (if needed)_**.
 Determines a chain of control to _take the
    initiative_ and continue the dialog.
 This phase runs if the handle phase did not take or continue the initiative.